farhaan/protoc-gen-go-http-server-interface/README.md

 ## Overview

-This plugin generates Go HTTP handler interfaces, route registration functions, and middleware support from Protocol Buffer service definitions with Google HTTP annotations.
-It provides a clean, expressive API for registering HTTP routes with middleware.
+A protocol buffer compiler plugin that generates HTTP server interfaces from proto files.
+This plugin allows you to define your API using Protocol Buffers and automatically generate Go HTTP server code with middleware support, route grouping, and flexible path handling.

 ### Key Features